DeKalb rape suspect nabbed in Kentucky

 Johnston is going through the extradition process so he can be brought to Indiana to face the charge, according to the Indiana State Police.

 A no-bond warrant was issued for Johnston on the rape charge on Feb.
-27, 2020, by DeKalb County Superior Court II Judge Monte Brown.
+27, 2020, by DeKalb County Judge Monte Brown.

-According to a police affidavit filed in Superior Court II, Indiana State Police Detective S. Michael Carroll said he was sent to Parkview Noble Hospital on Nov.
-3, 2019, in regard to an alleged rape.
+According to a police affidavit of probable cause filed in DeKalb Superior Court II, Indiana State Police Detective S. Michael Carroll said he was sent to Parkview Noble Hospital on Nov.
+3, 2019, in regards to an alleged rape.

-The alleged victim told Carroll she was contacted earlier in the night by a man she knew as “Casper” or “Chris Casper.”
-The man later was found to be Christopher Forrest Johnston, the affidavit said.
+The alleged victim told Carroll that she was contacted earlier in the night by a man she knew as “Casper” or “Chris Caper.”
+The man was later found to be Christopher Forrest Johnston, the affidavit said.

-The woman told Carroll she knew Johnston only through his work as a tattoo artist.
-The woman said she took Johnston to work once but never had even a conversation about anything romantic between them, according to the affidavit.
+The woman told Carroll she only knew Johnston through his work as a tattoo artist.
+The woman said she took Johnston to work once but had never had even a conversation about anything romantic between them, according to the affidavit.

-After she arrived at the bar, Johnston reportedly told the woman he had been at the bar since 6 p.m. the prior evening.
-The woman told Carroll she drank half of an alcoholic beverage.
+After she arrived at the bar, Johnston told the woman that he had been at the bar since 6 pm. the prior evening.
+The woman told Carroll she drank half of an alcoholic beverage .
 She said Johnston then got into a fight with a man at the bar, which “freaked (her) out,” the affidavit said.

-The woman drove Johnston to his home in the 600 block of Independence Street, Butler, and went inside the house to hang out with him, Carroll said in the affidavit.
-Once inside the house, Johnston kissed the woman and it quickly turned aggressive.
+The woman drove Johnston to his home at 622 Independence Street, Butler, and went inside the house to hang out with him, Carroll said in the affidavit.
+Once in the house, Johnston kissed the woman and it quickly turned aggressive.
 The woman alleged that Johnston started to take off her clothes and had his hand on her throat.
 The woman was saying “no” during the time, according to the affidavit.
 The woman told Carroll that Johnston had sex with her.
-She said she continued to say “no,” but Johnston failed to stop, according to the affidavit.
+She said she continued to say “no” but Johnston failed to stop, according to the affidavit.

 The woman told Carroll she did not scratch, bite or kick Johnston during the incident.
-She was she was afraid of Johnston because of his size, him telling her he was part of the “Outlaws” and him getting into a fight earlier in the night.
+She was afraid of Johnston because of his size and telling her he was part of the “Outlaws” and him getting into a fight earlier in the night.

 Carroll said the woman told him she said “no” several times and attempted to push Johnston off of her repeatedly.